 The wildflowers were simply the best I have ever seen – the variety and sheer amount was incredible, the scenery was out of this world beautiful, and it was challenging – but not as crazy as my Abbot Pass Hut Hike!
 We also saw lots of cute critters and gorged ourselves on an insane amount of wild raspberries and strawberries.

 It doesn’t get much better than that.

-While it is possible to do the Aspen to Crested Butte hike over the West Maroon Pass as a long day hike (12 miles), if you have the time, I would strongly suggest that you spend at least a couple of days and hike back to Aspen as well.
-This also solves the problem of organising transport back to your vehicle, as it is a 3.5 hour drive back to Aspen from Crested Butte.
+While it is possible to do the Aspen to Crested Butte hike over the West Maroon Pass as a long day hike (12 miles) if you have the time, I would strongly suggest that you spend at least a couple of days and hike back to Aspen as well.
+This also solves the problem of organizing transport back to your vehicle, as it is a 3.5-hour drive back to Aspen from Crested Butte.

 If you have even more time, spend a couple of nights in Crested Butte – it is one of the best little mountain towns in Colorado.

 The great thing about this hike is that you don’t have to backtrack – you can hike over the popular West Maroon Pass, then hike back to the Aspen side of Maroon Bells via the longer and lesser-known East Maroon Pass – this is what we did and I am so, so happy that we did.